theuggla/lysande-jekyll-theme/README.md

 Change directory to:
 `cd /vagrant`

-Install all dependencies (incl.
-Bower dependencies):
+Install all dependencies (incl. bower dependencies):
 `npm install`

 ## Running tasks
 You find all prepered tasks in package.json under "scripts".

 The most relevant are:
+* `npm run gulp` Builds the system clean into the "dist"-folder
-* `npm run build` Builds the system into the "dist"-folder
+* `npm run gulo:build` Builds the system into the "dist"-folder
+* `npm run gulp:watch` Watches for changes to .html and .scss
-* `npm run watch` Watches for changes and do browserify tasks.
+* `npm run gulp:serve` Watches for changes and do browserify tasks.